This machine looks like a robot from ‘Wall-E,’ but it can turn air into drinking water

 For now, three devices have been deployed in Tunisia and Paris, where they’re being tested.
 But in the three weeks since it launched, the startup has already received more than 100 preorders, worth around $700 million, from clients in France, Italy, Mexico, and Uruguay.

 The Kumulus team isn’t the only one trying to harness water out of thin air.
-Earlier this year, researchers at the Massachusetts Institute of Technology developed a prototype for a suitcase-size machine that can turn saltwater into potable water.
+Since 2014, water technology startup Source, formerly known as Zero Mass Water, has been using similar technology to pull moisture from the air with solar-powered “hydropanels,” though it can only produce three to five liters of clean water per day.
+Meanwhile, earlier this year, researchers at the Massachusetts Institute of Technology developed a prototype for a suitcase-size machine that can turn saltwater into potable water.
 And last year, a team at the King Abdullah University of Science and Technology devised a prototype that pulled vapor from the air and condensed it into water clean enough to grow spinach in the Saudi Arabian desert.
-At present, both of these remain prototypes in need of funds—and a designer—to turn them into commercially viable, user-friendly devices.

-Kumulus, on the other hand, is just months away from hitting the market.
-It works much like the dew that formed on the surface of Triki’s tent: Humid air automatically enters the machine through tiny openings at the top and passes through an initial filter.
+Kumulus, on the other hand, can produce up to 50 liters in 24 hours, according to Triki.
+(It would be most efficient in coastal areas with high humidity.)
+The machine works much like the dew that formed on the surface of Triki’s tent: Humid air automatically enters the machine through tiny openings at the top and passes through an initial filter.
 It is then cooled in a chamber that condenses the moisture in the air and turns it into dew.
 The water is filtered again, mineralized, and stored in a water tank.
-(The machine would be most efficient in coastal areas with high humidity, where it could produce up to 50 liters in 24 hours, Triki says.)

 A spout on the outside lets people easily access the water.
 A screen, meanwhile, displays how much water is available inside the machine; it can be linked to an app that lets users monitor things like water quality and when to change the filter.
 Triki envisions that eventually it will be a highly customizable device with which users can control the kinds of minerals they can add, like magnesium for people running a marathon.